TUDelft-books/CSBB-textbook/book/Quarter2/Week2_4.md

 -   List the main components of the FAIR data principles and connect them to your own research workflows.

-## Workshop Data Repositories, Management and Documentation
+## Workshop: Data Repositories, Management and Documentation

 During the workshop we will first explore in more detail what a Data Repository is, as well as how to find the ones relevant to your research